Rzyfront/Bait-App/README.md

 ## Examples

 Examples of your application in action, including screenshots, gifs, or videos that showcase its key features and functionality.
+(Cuando esté más bonito lo hacemos)

 ## Contributing